JakubR12/spatial_project/README.md

 ## Cultural Data Science and Spatial Analytics

-This is repository for our exam project for the Spatial analytics 2021 course for Cultural Data Science 2020/2021 electoral program at Aarhus University
+This is a repository for our exam project for the Spatial analytics 2021 course for Cultural Data Science 2020/2021 electoral program at Aarhus University